 MOD EUR/16A22A7/1

 4.1.24 No assignment in the List shall have a period of operation exceeding 15 years, counted from the date of bringing into use, or 2 June 2000, whichever is later.
 Upon request by the responsible administration received by the Bureau at the latest three years before the expiry of this period, this period may be extended by up to 15 years, on condition that all the characteristics of the assignment remain unchanged.
+(WRC-19)

 Reasons: Introduction of an obligation to the Bureau to send a reminder at least 30 days before the deadline for the request for extension of the period of operation of the frequency assignment in the Regions 1 and 3 List would benefit all concerned administrations to apply the provisions of § 4.1.24 of RR Appendices 30 and 30A in due time.